 Second cinematic spin-off from the popular 70's police series.
 Regan & Carter head a Flying Squad investigation into a series of bank raids by a team of well-armed villains who are flying in from the continent.

-Wolfie Smith is an unemployed dreamer from Tooting London, a self proclaimed Urban Guerilla who aspires to be like his hero Che Guevara.
-Leading a small group called the Tooting Popular ...
+Wolfie Smith is an unemployed dreamer from Tooting, London, a self-proclaimed urban guerrilla who aspires to be like his hero Che Guevara.
+He leads a small group called the Tooting Popular ...
 See full summary »

 Terry and Bob from The Likely Lads (1964) continue their life after Terry arrives home from serving in the Army to discover that Bob is about to marry his girlfriend Thelma.
 Can Thelma lead...
 See full summary »

-British police series which revolutionised the genre on UK television in the mid 1970s.
-Jack Regan (see also 'Regan' (1974)) played by John Thaw is a hard edged detective in the Flying Squad of London's Metropolitan police (called 'the Sweeney' from the Cockney rhyming slang 'Sweeney Todd' = 'Flying Squad").
-He pursues villains by methods which are underhand, often illegal themselves, frequently violent and more often than not successful.
-The series was made on film a preserves a gritty realism inherited from such films as 'Get Carter' (1971) Written by
+Jack Regan is a hard edged detective in the Flying Squad of London's Metropolitan Police (called 'the Sweeney' from the Cockney rhyming slang 'Sweeney Todd' = 'Flying Squad').
+He pursues villains by methods which are underhanded and often illegal themselves, frequently violent and more often than not successful.Written by

 11 of 14 people found this review helpful.